Subir Sachdev: Career

 Sachdev attended school at St. Joseph's Boys' High School, Bangalore and Kendriya Vidyalaya, ASC, Bangalore.
 He attended college at Indian Institute of Technology, Delhi for a year.
-He transferred to Massachusetts Institute of Technology where he received a B.S. in Physics.
-He received his Ph.D. in theoretical physics from Harvard University.
+He transferred to Massachusetts Institute of Technology where he received a BS in Physics.
+He received his PhD in theoretical physics from Harvard University.
 He held professional positions at Bell Labs (1985–1987) and at Yale University (1987–2005), where he was a Professor of Physics, before returning to Harvard, where he is now the Herchel Smith Professor of Physics.
 He has also held visiting positions as the Cenovus Energy James Clerk Maxwell Chair in Theoretical Physics at the Perimeter Institute for Theoretical Physics, and the Dr. Homi J. Bhabha Chair Professorship at the Tata Institute of Fundamental Research.
 He has been a Visiting Scholar at the Flatiron Institute since 2019, and Miguel Virasoro Visiting International Chair, at the International Centre for Theoretical Physics since 2024.
 He has also been on the Physical Sciences jury for the Infosys Prize from 2018.